I want to share some life lessons. Some lessons I have a handle on and others I am still a work in progress. Here it goes:

 - Negativity breeds negativity – I am sure the majority of us have been here when it becomes a vicious cycle.
 One thing leads to another and it is all negative.
 If you can change the topic or put a positive spin on it do it.
 If you can’t, make an excuse and get outta there!
 Negativity is also energy draining!

-- Make eye contact and smile – this goes for everyone (including strangers on the street).
+- Make eye contact and smile – this is for everyone (including strangers on the street).
 If you make eye contact smile and acknowledge that person.
-Make sure they realize they have been seen and noticed by someone.
+Make them realize they have been seen and noticed by someone.
 One of the worst things is to feel invisible – we can change that just with eye contact and a smile.
 You never know you might make someone’s day and change their attitude.

 I would love to hear some your life lessons.